Srinjoy-Santra/bosch-hackathon/README.md

 ### ISSUES
 - Unexpected Error: in codexyzclasses2.py (GOD KNOWS WHY?
 SEEMS PERFECTLY FINE TO ME)
 - Required to go through the code and fix the error (idk what)

+### UPDATES FROM Srinjoy
+- Combined analysis with render to get output html
+- Dragnotic is informed the 100th time to remove those unnecessary class features -- Look at Srinjoy's analysis.py code and try to bring it to the same format to maintain sanity, uniformity and cooperation